Section 504/ADA Process

 - Preferential seating

-Students are encouraged to self-advocate and work with the Disability Service Coordinator and their Student Success Coach to succeed.
-Students can receive accommodations to ensure equal access in higher education, but will not receive any modifications.
+Students are encouraged to self-advocate and work with the Student Resource Coordinator and their Student Success Coach to succeed.
+Students can receive any modifications.

 Student Resource Coordinator